4 min read

 Pacing is everything.
 It's not just about going slow, it's knowing when to go slower.
 Adjust your output before your body forces you to.

-Don't trust the good hour.
-This one's sneaky.
-You get a boost.
-Pain lifts.
-Fog clears.
+Don't trust the good hour, this one's sneaky.
+You get a boost, pain lifts, fog clears...
 Suddenly you're moving too fast, too far.

-The good hour is a liar.
-It borrows energy from tomorrow.
-Spend it all now, the crash comes harder later.
-"Feeling okay" isn't a green light β it's a yellow one.
-The body being quiet doesn't mean it's stable.
+Spend it all now and the crash comes harder later.
+"Feeling okay" isn't a green light, it's a yellow one.
+A quiet body isn't a stable one.

-Pushing for personal bests in a crash-prone body is a losing game.
-Win by staying in motion, not by maxing out.
 The smartest hikers don't fight the terrain.
 They move with it.

 When the Flare Hits

-Flare days aren't failures.
-They're part of the terrain.
+Flare days aren't failures, they're part of the terrain.

 When it hits, the goal shifts: move with your body, not against it.
 You don't get to push every day.
 Some days are about not quitting, even if you can't go far.